Eirias/duck-dns-updater/README.md

 # Docker Duck DNS updater
-This image will periodically update your [duckdns.org](https://www.duckdns.org/) DDNS I modified the duckdns.sh to work with my raspberrypi by using ```#!/bin/ash``` instead of ```#!/bin/sh```.
+This image will periodically update your [duckdns.org](https://www.duckdns.org/) DDNS.

+I modified the duckdns.sh to work with my raspberrypi by using ```#!/bin/ash``` instead of ```#!/bin/sh```.

 ## Environment Variables